miyako/llama-cpp/index.md

 #### Embeddings

-LLMs (Decoder-only models) are trained to predict the next word, not to create searchable vector representation of sentences.
+LLMs (decoder-only models) are trained to predict the next word, not to create searchable vector representation of sentences.
 To create searchable vector representations of images descriptions, you need to launch a 2nd instance of llama.cpp to run an embeddings model.